 Child Support Obligations of a Minor in Arizona

-In Arizona, each parent has the legal obligation to provide financial support for their minor children.
+In Arizona, each parent has the legal obligation to provide financial assistance for their children.
 Does this apply to a boy who fathers a child when he is only 13?
 In State v.
 Anonymous, 768 P. 2d 174 (1988) the Arizona Court of Appeals considered the issue.

 Facts and Procedure

 A 16-year-old girl and a 13-year-old boy had a sexual relationship, and the girl became pregnant.
 She gave birth to a child.
 The Pima County Child Support Services sought an order requiring the boy to provide support for his child.
 The lower court granted that request.
 The boy appeals.

 The boy argues that the duty of support does not apply to him.
 Although he is the father of the child, he is legally a child himself.
 The Court reviewed the language of the statute, A.R.S. § 12-849(A).